BECOMING A CARER

-However, it is not always the case that similar cultural backgrounds will provide a better match than a family with similar experiences.
+However, it’s not always the case that similar cultural backgrounds will provide a better match than a family with similar experiences.
 For example, we have a black Caribbean family who have a white British placement, and this particular match is special because the child and the carer have had similar life experiences.
 This means the carer can manage the child’s behaviours through their understanding of the child’s experiences.

 It’s really about the needs of the child and whether they need a carer with similar family values or with particular skills.

-So, it’s not a case of being approved one day and having a foster child in your home the next.
+It’s not a case of being approved one day and having a foster child in your home the next.

 However, when the call does come, it probably will all happen very quickly.
 Most placements happen within 24 to 48 hours.

-we’re reading the profile of a child, we often get a “feeling” when we think we’ve found a good match.
+By the time Gina is trying to find a match, we know our foster carers really well.
+When we’re reading the profile of a child, we often get a “feeling” when we think we’ve found a good match.

-Social workers, can get a bit excited when reading about a particular young person, their qualities and what they need, and can just see how they might fit together with a particular foster carer.
+Social workers can get a bit excited when reading about a particular young person, their qualities and what they need, and can see how they might fit together with a particular foster carer.
 It’s a bit like that clicking noise when you put a puzzle together — they can just see “that will work”.

 At this point, there might be some areas on the child’s profile where there is not enough information.
 Perhaps it says the child has been physically aggressive, for example, but gives no detailed information.
-(Often a profile might say something like “has been physically aggressive”, but then when we look into it, it’s nothing that would be a risk in a placement.
+(Often a profile might say something such as “has been physically aggressive”, but when we look into it, it’s nothing that would be a risk in a placement.
 So we look into these things to reassure ourselves.)

 It’s OK to say you don’t think a particular foster child will make a good match for you.
 If you do make that decision, we’ll ask you a few questions to make sure we understand why.

-Often it can be the case a carer doesn’t feel experienced enough in something that is listed on the child’s profile (perhaps autism, for example), but we can provide specialist training that can give you the skills and information to resolve this concern.
+Often it can be the case that a carer doesn’t feel experienced enough in something that is listed on the child’s profile (perhaps autism, for example), but we can provide specialist training that can give you the skills and information to resolve this concern.

 As a new carer, you’ve probably heard stories from other carers about feeling pressured to accept a placement they didn’t feel was right for them.
 Unfortunately, in some places, this is a common story.